 Not only can you set the logging to show everything, you can also listen for only certain log types by setting them in localStorage.
 For example, if you are only interested in xhr requests, you can ask to only see messages in the engine.io-client:polling-xhr namespace.

-localStorage = 'engine.io-client:polling-xhr';
+localStorage.debug = 'engine.io-client:polling-xhr';

 You can also set multiple log types by separating them with a comma.